fogus/lang-genealogy/README.md

 * "youtoo" -- <http://www.cs.bath.ac.uk/~jap/ak1/youtoo/youtoo.html>
 * "Zetalisp" -- Chinual, 4th Ed. <http://www.bitsavers.org/pdf/mit/cadr/chinual_4thEd_Jul81.pdf>

+# forth-genealogy

 # TODO

-* One day I'd like to do a different view of this tree but with creators integrated.
+* One day I'd like to do a different view of these trees but with creators integrated.